Wedrix/watchtower/README.md

 Kindly refer to the [GraphQL spec](https://spec.graphql.org/October2021/#sec-Subscription) for the requirements of a Subscription implementation.

-# Authorization
+# Authorizors

-Authorization allows you to you to approve results.
-This library handles authorization based on user-defined rules for individual node/collection types.
+Authorizors allows you to you to approve results based on user-defined rules for individual node/collection types.
 These rules apply to all operation type results, including, Queries, Mutations, and Subscriptions.
-You write an authorization once and can be guaranteed that it will apply to all results.
-This library supports authorization through Authorizor Plugins.
+You write an authorizors once and can be guaranteed that they will apply to all results.
+Athorizors are implemented through Authorizor Plugins.

 ## Authorizor Plugins

-Authorizor plugins allow you to create authorizations for individual node/collection types.
-The code snippet below is an example authorization applied to User results:
+Authorizor plugins allow you to create authorizors for individual node/collection types.
+The code snippet below is an example authorizor applied to User results:

 ```php
 <?php